 What are the current data management and transfer technologies used within the community?

-What is the preferred way for users outside of community to access public community data?
+What is the preferred way for users outside of the community to access public community data?

 What are the potential use cases for public users to access community data (e.g. verification, simulation, visualization, etc.)

-Identify target communities: we focus on EGI user communities, in particularly, those participated in EGI Engage Competence Centers and those have been involved in the discussions of the Open Data Platform, for example, we organised Towards Open Data Cloud session in EGI User Forum 2015, Lisbon, 19-22 May, where we invited various EGI user communities to give talks and discuss the issue.
+Identify target communities: we focus on the EGI user communities, in particularly, those participated in EGI-Engage Competence Centres and those have been involved in the discussions of the Open Data Platform, for example, we organised Towards Open Data Cloud session in the EGI User Forum 2015, Lisbon, 19-22 May, where we invited various EGI user communities to give talks and discuss the issue.
 We use google sheet to maintain a list of communities for inquiry and interview purpose.

-Collect requirements: with the limited resource and time constrains, we decide that requirement collection team to first extract desired information based on available material, e.g., communities’ design documents, presentations, web and wiki sites, and various documentations, then send to communities to clarify and to obtain missing information.
+Collect requirements: with the limited resources and time constrains, we decide that the requirements collection team to first extract desired information based on available material, e.g., communities’ design documents, presentations, web and wiki sites, and various documentations, then send it to communities to clarify and to obtain missing information.

 Review and approval: to ensure the quality of the information collection, we enforce that the collected information shall be reviewed by internal team and shall be approved by communities.